ory/docs/docs/oathkeeper/pipeline/mutator.md

 }
 ```
 :::note
-Custom headers passed to Ory Oathkeeper are case insensitive, but Oathkeeper returns
+Ory Oathkeeper is case-insensitive when accepting custom request headers.
+However, all
-them using the canonical format of the MIME header key.
-The canonicalization converts
+incoming custom headers are converted to the canonical format of the MIME header key.
-the first letter and any letter following a hyphen to upper case; the rest are
+This means that the first letter of the incoming header, as well as any letter that follows a hyphen,
+is converted into upper case and the rest of the letters are converted into lowercase.
-converted to lowercase.
-For example, the canonical key for
+For example, the incoming header `x-user-company` is converted and returned by
-"x-user-company" is "X-User-Company".
+Oathkeeper as `X-User-Company`.
 :::